Numerical investigation of the nonlinear interaction between the sinusoidal motion-induced and gust-induced forces acting on bridge decks: Methodology

 \subsection{Setup}

 The setup is depicted in Fig.~\ref{Fig2}: A body is performing forced sinusoidal oscillations and is concurrently subjected to free-stream sinusoidal vertical gusts.
 The oscillation is either in the heave or pitch degree of freedom (DOF).
-Additionally, varying phase-shift between the input motion and incoming gust is considered to enrich the interaction.
+Additionally, two cases, each with a distinct phase-shift between the input motion and incoming gust, are considered to enrich the interaction.
 The interaction is studied from two aspects.
 First, the shear layer is qualitatively investigated by looking at the pressure and velocity fields based on a setup with a single excitation (gust or motion) and a setup with combined excitation.
 Second, the aerodynamic forces are studied based on the effective angle of attack comprised of gust and motion.

 The single frequency harmonic gust allows to regulate the effective angle of attack and determine the complex form of aerodynamic admittance.
-The instantaneous effective angle of attack $\alpha_e=\alpha_e(t)$ according to the quasi-stead formulation is given as \citep{Chen2002}:
+The instantaneous effective angle of attack $\alpha_e=\alpha_e(t)$, time $t$, according to the quasi-stead formulation is given as \citep{Chen2002}:

 which for small angles of attack and single frequency $f$ excitation of gust and motion can be rewritten in the heave and pitch DOF, respectively, as: